CrossTheRoadElec/Phoenix6-Documentation/source/docs/hardware-reference/pigeon2/pigeon-issues.rst

 A functional limitation was discovered in Pigeon 2s manufactured in September of 2022.
 When used on a CANivore (CAN FD) Bus, the Pigeon 2 may not transmit CAN FD frames correctly.
 As a result, you may find that all CAN device LEDs go red when the Pigeon 2 is in-circuit and powered.

-A firmware fix has been published, to update the firmware of an offending Pigeon 2, one of the below options can be used.
+A firmware fix has been published, to update the firmware of an affected Pigeon 2, one of the below options can be used.

 Option 1: Workaround with Tuner X
 ---------------------------------